The initial mystery of Tunguska is brought to life better in this

 and no meteorite fragments?
 Sagan recounts several proposed theories

-answer of a comet.
+was caused by a piece of a comet.

-All great.
+Okay, great.
 But while "Cosmos" here presents the definitive introduction

 in the third season episode of